HB-1915

 Plain Language

 Before any patient care decision is made based on AI device output, a qualified end-user (licensed physician with appropriate training) must review and validate the AI-generated data for accuracy.
-This review must follow the deployer's documented policies and procedures.
-No AI output may be acted upon in patient care without this human validation step.
+The deployer must have documented policies and procedures governing this review process.
+This is a mandatory human-in-the-loop requirement — no AI output may be acted upon in patient care without prior physician validation.

 Statutory Text